 Kidney diseases are caused by damage to nephrons, which can be sudden and short lived (acute kidney disease) or slow and progressive (chronic kidney disease).

 Chronic kidney disease can lead to kidney failure, which is fatal unless treated by blood dialysis or a kidney transplant.

 Researchers are studying how stem cells might help kidneys to repair damaged nephrons and restore kidney function.

-It is still not certain that kidney stem cells exist, but there are several groups of cells around nephrons that have ‘stem cell like’ characteristics.
-One group has features similar to mesenchymal stem cells (MSCs), cells typically found in bone marrow.
+It is still not clear which type of cells are involved in kidney regeneration.
+There are several groups of cells around nephrons that have ‘stem cell like’ characteristics.
+One type is called Renal Progenitor Cells (RPC), Another group has features similar to mesenchymal stem cells (MSCs), cells typically found in bone marrow.

 Studying kidney development, kidney disease and the natural repair process is very difficult because of the complex structures and large diversity of cells in a kidney.